 Before you do the install, you’ll need to dive into your Android Settings panel to enable the appropriate permission.
-Go into Settings, then Security, and scroll down to tick the checkbox for Unknown sources.
+Go into Settings, then Security, scroll down to tick the checkbox for Unknown sources.

 This setting requirement is certainly a drawback to using Amazon’s offering, as you won’t be able to install apps from its Appstore without this enabled.
-Keeping Unknown Sources turned on does make your phone more vulnerable to a potentially malicious app installation, so be extra cautious about tapping on APK files, especially those received via email or downloaded by a browser.
+Keeping Unknown Sources turned on does make your phone more vulnerable to a potentially malicious app installation, so be extra cautious about tapping on A files, especially those received via email or downloaded by a browser.

-Once installed, launch the Amazon Appstore and you’ll be prompted to sign in with your Amazon account.
-If you’ve been living in a cave for the past 20 years and you still don’t have an Amazon account, there’s even a ‘Create Account’ option right there on the login screen.
+Once installed, launch the Amazon Appstore you’ll be prompted to sign in with your Amazon account.
+If you’ve been living in a cave for the past 20 years you still don’t have an Amazon account, there’s even a ‘Create Account’ option right there on the login screen.

-After logging in, there’s a brief pause for ‘Initializing the app’ and then you’re dropped into the main page of the Amazon Appstore.
+After logging in, there’s a brief pause for ‘Initializing the app’ then you’re dropped into the main page of the Amazon Appstore.

 You’ll immediately notice that the Free App of the Day is prominently featured at the top center position of the store home screen.

-A few notable pay apps that I’ve nabbed for free in the past on Amazon’s Appstore include; CalenGoo ($5.99), Monopoly ($1.99), Shazam Encore ($5.59), SwiftKey ($3.99), and eWallet ($9.99).
+A few notable pay apps that I’ve nabbed for free in the past on Amazon’s Appstore include; CalenGoo ($5.99), Monopoly ($1.99), Shazam Encore ($5.59), SwiftKey ($3.99), ellet ($9.99).
 If you’re interested in pursuing a historical log of all the free apps that have been sacrificed at Amazon’s altar, you can do so with the unofficial @AmazonAppADay Twitter account.

 Amazon Appstore features settings

-Apart from the Free App of the Day, the Amazon Appstore has a few other features and settings that are worth checking out.
+Apart from the Free App of the Day, the Amazon Appstore has a few other features settings that are worth checking out.

 The Test Drive option allows you to run an Android app via a built in browser, without the need to download or install the app.
 This provides an excellent way to try before you buy, allowing you to sample apps without a commitment.
 Be aware that you’ll need a solid network connection for this feature to work properly, as I received a notification that my connection was no longer fast enough “to provide a good Test Drive experience”, even while I was testing at home on -Fi.

-The My Apps library section of the Amazon Appstore keeps track of all of the apps and games that you have purchased, including the free ones.
-My Apps shows you what apps you have in the cloud (those apps that you have purchased but not installed), what apps you have installed on your device, and it also displays available app updates.
+The My Apps library section of the Amazon Appstore keeps track of all of the apps games that you have purchased, including the free ones.
+My Apps shows you what apps you have in the cloud (those apps that you have purchased but not installed), what apps you have installed on your device, it also displays available app updates.

 Sadly, the Settings panel for the Amazon Appstore app is pretty sparse.
-You can configure larger app packages to download over Wi-Fi only, with options for 20 MB and 50 MB threshold triggers.
+You can configure larger app packages to download over -Fi only, with options for 20 MB 50 MB threshold triggers.
 If you have a limited amount of data allocated per month on your mobile plan, then you’ll want to use this setting to avoid larger app downloads over mobile networks.

 Unfortunately, the Notification settings in the Amazon Appstore are pretty useless.
-Surprisingly, there is no option to receive notifications on the new Free App of the Day.
-Who wants to manually launch the Amazon Appstore every day just to see what the free app is?
+Surprisingly, there is no option to receive notifications on the new Free App of the Day. o wants to manually launch the Amazon Appstore every day just to see what the free app is?

 Free app of the day notification apps

-The 2 that I tested that actually work well (on Android 4.2 and 4.4) are Free App Notifier and Daily Free App @ Amazon.
-Neither of these apps are without flaws, but they both allow you to specify the time of day that you want to receive a notification and they both reliably pop notifications at the time that you specify.
+The 2 that I tested that actually work well (on Android 4.2 4.4) are Free App Notifier Daily Free App @ Amazon.
+Neither of these apps are without flaws, but they both allow you to specify the time of day that you want to receive a notification they both reliably pop notifications at the time that you specify.

-I like that you can disable notifications for games in the Free App Notifier settings, and I find it useful that its notifications include the app’s original list price.
+I like that you can disable notifications for games in the Free App Notifier settings, I find it useful that its notifications include the app’s original list price.
 The Daily Free App @ Amazon app includes an image from the Free App of the Day in its notification, providing a nice visual touch.

 No refunds Appstore installation checks

 The one unadvertised exception to this rule is for ‘accidental’ app purchases.
 I stumbled upon this when I inadvertently purchased an app that I was trying to use the ‘Test Drive’ feature on.
-After a quick chat with Amazon support, I was immediately refunded the app purchase price.
-Just another example of excellent customer service from Amazon.
+After a quick chat with Amazon support, I was immediately refunded the app purchase price. st another example of excellent customer service from Amazon.